nobabas/MTRN4231/README.md

 - yolo_dataset:
   - Only contains images that were used to train the Yolo model
 - img:
-  - Contains files used for readme
+  - Contains files used for README.md

 ## References and Acknowledgements
 - MTRN4231 Labs Week 1-5